School of Data Science and Society

 Admission to the Major

-Those wishing to declare the Bachelor of Science (B.S.) in data science must be admitted to the School of Data Science and Society.
+Those wishing to declare the Bachelor of Science (B.S.) in Data Science must be admitted to the School of Data Science and Society.
 Students are eligible to apply in the spring semester after completing or while currently enrolled in the prerequisite courses.
 Please see the school's website for the most up-to-date information about the admission to the major process.

 Advising